Open-EO/FuseTS/docs/source/design.md

 For a fully local workflow from raw products, we advice to use basic XArray methods to mask clouds based on quality information in the product.

+#### Computing SAR backscatter

+For obtaining SAR backscatter, we either advice the use of the Sentinel-1 toolbox, which has been validated in many projects, or look into [Sarsen](https://github.com/bopen/sarsen), which integrates better with XArray, but is still in the beta phase.

+In any case, computing SAR backscatter is compute intensive and error prone, so cloud platforms may provide a better alternative.

 #### Time series smoothing & interpolation
 Time series smoothing methods take a single timeseries, from a pixel or aggregated over an area, and smooth it over time.